 Safety equipment in sport is often overlooked unless the rules require it to be worn.
 Instead of wearing as little as possible, people who play sports should be taking the extra step to ensure they are fully protected.
 One area that is constantly overlooked in multiple sports is protecting the mouth.
 A serious fall or strong blow to the mouth can lead to serious injuries and an even more serious medical bill.
 Reports showed that over 5 million teeth are knocked out every year and more than 600,000 emergency room visits are due to dental injuries.

 Sports safety is of the upmost concern for parents.
-This February, we published an article on a parent’s guide to lacrosse gear.
+This February, we published a guide to kids' lacrosse gear for parents.
 In Lacrosse a mouth guard is a mandatory piece of gear.
-This month, however, we look at sports that don’t have compulsory mouth guards.
+This month, however, we look at sports that don’t require mouthguards... but should!

 Wearing a mouth guard for biking may seem like it panders too much on the side of safety.
 Yet while a bike helmet will protect a rider’s head from concussion it doesn’t cover the face.
 Most riders will know a fellow rider who has lost a tooth or two after a fall.
 Many cyclists avoid mouth guards believing that they are a waste of time and can hinder performance.
 Yet they found a study from the Journal of Strength Conditioning Research that showed that riders who wore a custom-built mouth guard were able to increase their VO2 max.
 Safety equipment that not only protects the body but aids performance is surely something to be invested in.

-Baseball is a sport where mouth guards are not required despite the huge potential for dental injuries.
+Baseball is a sport that doesn't require mouthguards despite the huge potential for dental injuries.
 Your Life Values believes that both batters and outfield players are at risk from dental injuries.
 They point out that a ball pitched or hit directly to the face has a big possibility of causing serious head injuries.
 The site notes that female softball players at high school and college level will have a mask on their helmets to protect their face.
 If the men’s baseball game won’t employ a mask then it should at least make mouth guards compulsory.

 Considering the amount of regulations that a riding hat must acquire in order to be certified to protect the head, it’s slightly strange that the face is not also safeguarded.
 An unbroken fall from a horse can cause a lot dental damage, particularly if the rider goes forward over the horse’s head.
 Horses have minds of their own and it can only take a shake of their head with your face in close proximity to also cause injury.